 Coronary artery disease, also called coronary heart disease, or simply, heart disease, is the number one killer in the UK.

 What is coronary artery disease?

 Coronary artery disease is atherosclerosis of the coronary arteries, producing blockages in the vessels which nourish the heart itself.
 Atherosclerosis occurs when the arteries become clogged and narrowed, restricting blood flow.
-Without adequate blood flow from the coronary arteries, the heart becomes starved of oxygen and vital nutrients it needs to work properly.
+Without adequate blood flow from the coronary arteries, the heart becomes starved of the oxygen and vital nutrients it needs to work properly.

 How does coronary artery disease develop?